mwgielen/jackal/README.md

 ## Dependencies

-Jackal requires [libnmap](https://github.com/savon-noir/python-libnmap) and [elasticsearch_dsl](https://github.com/elastic/elasticsearch-dsl-py) to function.
+Jackal requires [python-libnmap](https://github.com/savon-noir/python-libnmap) and [elasticsearch_dsl](https://github.com/elastic/elasticsearch-dsl-py) to function.
-Currently an elasticsearch instance has be installed locally to store the results.
-In the future other instances may be supported.
+To use the jk-netdiscover tool, netdiscover should be installed.

 ## Usage